Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Introduction

 Furthermore, backward ADP and crossing state models are highly compatible as the models have a small (and fixed) number of compact post-decision information states for indexing the value function approximations.
 This allows for a reduction in both computation time and memory required to store value functions.
 By using backward ADP with the crossing state models, we can create a more realistic energy storage problem model and still find near-optimal control policies.

 This paper makes the following contributions: 1) The exogenous processes involved in the co-located wind farm-energy storage device problem are modeled with a new hidden semi-Markov model that accurately replicates both crossing time and error distributions.
-2) We propose for the first time the use of backward ADP using regression models, extending prior work by \cite{cai2010stable} and \cite{cheng2017low}, to higher dimensional problems, providing a robust complement to more classical forward ADP methods.
-3) We extend the basic methodology of backward ADP to handle the hidden state variable of the hidden semi-Markov model, which required developing a more compact state representation, and the design of Bayesian updating logic.
+2) We explore the use of backward ADP, extending prior work by \cite{senn2014reducing} and \cite{cheng2017low} to higher dimensional problems, providing a robust complement to more classical forward ADP methods.
+3) We extend the basic methodology of backward ADP to handle the hidden state variable of the hidden semi-Markov crossing state model, which required developing a more compact state representation, and the design of Bayesian updating logic.
 4) We show that the backward ADP methodology produces higher quality results, more consistently, than forward ADP methods for energy storage problems, and further demonstrate that training on the hidden semi-Markov model produces more robust policies than standard stochastic models that have been used in the past.